patrickumeobika/alx-pre_course/README.md

-My first readme is updated
+My readme is updated finally